m-labs/artiq/doc/manual/fpga_board_ports.rst

 The low-cost Papilio Pro FPGA board can be used with some limitations.

-When plugged to a QC-DAQ LVDS adapter, the AD9858 DDS hardware can be used in addition to a limited number of TTL channels.
+When plugged to an adapter, the NIST QC1 hardware can be used with a limited number of TTL channels.
 The TTL lines are mapped to RTIO channels as follows:

 +--------------+----------+-----------------+
 | RTIO channel | TTL line | Capability      |